Coleridge-Initiative/big-data-and-social-science/docs/08-ChapterNetworks.md

 other.
 The orange node (ego) in each network has four partners, but their positions are far from equivalent.
 Centrality measures on full network data can tease out the differences.
 The networks also vary in their gross characteristics.
-Those differences, too, are measurable.
+Those differences, too, are measurable^[ Key insight: Much of the power of networks (and their systemic features) is due to indirect ties that create reachability.
+Two nodes can reach each other if they are connected by an unbroken chain of relationships.
+These are often called indirect ties.].

 <div class="figure" style="text-align: center">
 <img src="ChapterNetworks/figures/fig8-4.png" alt="Reachability and indirect ties" width="70%" />